mliszcz/msc-thesis/presentations/defense/defense.md

 * Canone - PHP and Python on server side:
     * limited interaction options, discontinued in 2007,

-* Taurus Web - TANGO over - WebSocket gateway for TANGO:
+* Taurus Web - WebSocket gateway for TANGO:
     * almost no frontend code, discontinued proof-of-concept,

 * Tango REST RESTful API for TANGO: